Bulgaria healthcare System

 Overview of Healthcare in Bulgaria

-Along with public healthcare, private sector hospitals also cater to most of the specialized outpatient care, primary medical care, pharmaceutical care, and dental care as well.
+Private options within the Bulgaria healthcare system for expats is often the preferred choice, as private providers supply abundant outpatient specialist care, diagnostics, voluntary inpatient services, and dental services.
+Many expats choose private clinics for quicker service provision and English-literate personnel.
+However, private providers often have charges that the NHIF does not entirely reimburse.
 The State is in charge of the national medical centers, university hospitals, and national specialized hospitals as well.
 They are also in charge of emergency medical care centers, centers for transfusion and psychiatric care as well.

 Get Insurance Quote Online